dkrft/handwriting_detection/data/README.md

  1. Create a folder (e.g. project) to house the project.

- 2. Create a soft link from yo Dropbox folder to a sub-folder known as data:
+ 2. Create a soft link from your Dropbox folder to a sub-folder known as data:
      ```ln -s <DROPBOX_PATH>/Training\ Data/ ./data```

  3. Within another sub-folder (name not important), clone the [hwdetect github repository](https://github.com/dkrft/handwriting_detection).